WASdev/ci.docker.ibm-http-server/ilan/README.md

 Complete the following steps to build the image

-1. Place the downloaded IBM Installation Manager and IBM HTTP Server binaries on the FTP or HTTP server.
+1. Place the downloaded IBM Installation Manager and IBM HTTP Server, IBM WebServer Plugins and IBM WebSphere Customization Tools binaries on the FTP or HTTP server.
 2. Clone this repository.
 3. Move to the directory `ilan`.
 4. Build the prereq image using: